-In addition to issuing the above document, the "Outcomes of FATF Plenary meeting Rome, 20-22 June 2012" states that "the FATF welcomed the continued progress made by Argentina and the substantial steps taken in addressing its AML/CFT deficiencies identified in the mutual evaluation in October 2010, in particular the new Presidential Decree creating a framework for freezing of terrorist-related assets.
-The FATF also welcomed Argentina's updated action plan on measures and milestones to assess

-Argentina's effective implementation of its money laundering offence, and urges Argentina's continued progress in this area for October 2012.
-The FATF will continue to work with Argentina in the follow-up process and encourages Argentina to continue addressing its remaining AML/CFT deficiencies."
+In addition to issuing the above document, the "Outcomes of the Plenary meeting of the FATF, Paris, 17-19 October 2012" states that "the FATF welcomed the continued progress made by Argentina and the substantial steps taken in addressing its AML/CFT deficiencies identified in the mutual evaluation in October 2010, in particular applying in practice the Presidential Decree to freeze terrorist-related assets.
+The FATF also welcomed Argentina's updated action plan on measures and milestones to assess Argentina's effective implementation of its money laundering offence, which demonstrates important progress that the FATF expects Argentina to continue.
+The FATF will continue to work with Argentina in the follow-up process and urges Argentina to continue addressing its remaining AML/CFT deficiencies."